zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. Modify the values for the following properties:

-    a.  **RootWebApiPath**: Insert the value of the URL to your published Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>)
+    a.  **RootWebApiPath**: Insert the value of the URL to your published Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>).

     b.  **BlobContainerUrl**: Enter the URL property of your blob storage account **policies** container where the policy PDF files are kept (e.g., <https://contosoinsurancekb.blob.core.windows.net/policies>).
-You can find this by navigating to your Storage account in Azure, selecting Blobs on the Overview blade, then selecting the policies container, and selecting Properties
+You can find this by navigating to your Storage account in Azure, selecting Blobs on the Overview blade, then selecting the policies container, and selecting Properties.

-    c.  **MobileClientId**: Insert the Application ID, in Guid format, from the Azure AD application settings for your mobile application (e.g., 06e8576a-566d-4582-884f-ce2f99a729bb)
+    c.  **MobileClientId**: Insert the Application ID, in Guid format, from the Azure AD application settings for your mobile application (e.g., 06e8576a-566d-4582-884f-ce2f99a729bb).

-    d.  **MobileRedirectUri**: Insert the Redirect URI value from the Azure AD for the Contoso Insurance Mobile app (e.g., <http://contosoinsurance.mobile.client>)
+    d.  **MobileRedirectUri**: Insert the Redirect URI value from the Azure AD for the Contoso Insurance Mobile app (e.g., <http://contosoinsurance.mobile.client>).

     e.  **WebApiAppId**: Insert the App URI ID for the Contoso Insurance Web API from Azure AD (e.g., https://\<YOUR-TENANT\>.onmicrosoft.com/e701e991-0aeb-4f91-9a12-5168bb310f72).
-This can be found on the properties blade for the Web API app in Azure AD
+This can be found on the properties blade for the Web API app in Azure AD.

-    f.  **WebApiReplyUrl**: Insert the Reply URL value from Azure AD for the Contoso Insurance Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>)
+    f.  **WebApiReplyUrl**: Insert the Reply URL value from Azure AD for the Contoso Insurance Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>).

     g.  **AzureADLoginUrl**: This is the URL of your Azure AD tenant, which should be: [https://login.windows.net/\<tenantID](https://login.windows.net/%3ctenantID)\>.
 You can find your Tenant ID by opening Azure AD and selecting Properties.
-Your Tenant ID is the Directory ID value
+Your Tenant ID is the Directory ID value.

-    h.  **GraphResourceUri**: Set to <https://graph.windows.net>
+    h.  **GraphResourceUri**: Set to <https://graph.windows.net>.

-    i.  **AzureADTenantId**: This is the Guid value of your tenant, which you retrieved from Azure AD for the previous key
+    i.  **AzureADTenantId**: This is the Guid value of your tenant, which you retrieved from Azure AD for the previous key.

     j.  **AzureSearchServiceUrl**: To get this value, go into the Azure portal, select your search service, then the \"policies\" index, and then \"Search explorer."
 Copy the full URL within the URL field.
 Make sure to include the entire path, even the \"&search=\*\" at the end (e.g., <https://contosoinsurance.search.windows.net/indexes/policies/docs?api-version=2015-02-28&search=*>)

-    k.  **AzureSearchQueryApiKey**: Insert the query key value from your Azure Search service, which can be found by selecting your search service in Azure, selecting Keys, then selecting Manage query keys, and coping the displayed key (or create one if none exist) (e.g., 1A80181B30F975CFE252E4FDDAA657DC)
+    k.  **AzureSearchQueryApiKey**: Insert the query key value from your Azure Search service, which can be found by selecting your search service in Azure, selecting Keys, then selecting Manage query keys, and coping the displayed key (or create one if none exist) (e.g., 1A80181B30F975CFE252E4FDDAA657DC).

 ### Task 2: Run the mobile application